French ship Triton (1747)

 Triton was a 64-gun ship of the line of the French Navy designed by François Coulomb the Younger.
 She took part in the Seven Years' War and in the War of American Independence.

 Career

 On 30 July 1757, Triton rescued the crew of the 30-gun frigate Rose, and her captain, Sade de Vaudronne, had her beached and scuttled by fire to prevent her falling into British hands after a battle with the 32-gun HMS Thames.

 In June 1758, under Captain du Lac de Montvert, Triton captured the frigate HMS Deal Castle.Triton took part in the Battle of Lagos on 18–19 August 1759.

 In 1777, she was under Brach.
 Navy Minister Sartine chose her to be one of the six ships held ready for immediate departure at all times.

 In 1778, Triton was part of the squadron under Orvilliers, being the last ship in the First Division of the Blue Squadron (Rear).
 Her commanding officer was Captain Ligondès.
-In the action of 20 October 1778, Triton managed to disable HMS Medea and fight of the 50-gun Jupiter.
+In the action of 20 October 1778, Triton managed to disable HMS Medea and fight off the 50-gun Jupiter.